 Except as provided by this Act, its provisions apply notwithstanding any contract to the contrary.

-[Section 301, formerly section 181, renumbered as section 301 by No. 42 of 2004 s.
+[Section 301, formerly section 181, renumbered as section 301: No. 42 of 2004 s.
 154(1).]

 302. Deductions from wages towards compensation not lawful

 (1) An employer or any person on his behalf, or an insurer or any person on its behalf, shall not, directly or indirectly, take or receive any money from any worker whether by way of deduction from wages or otherwise, in respect of any liability of an employer to pay compensation under this Act.